zaf1231/Contract-tracking-widget-for-Egg-Inc/README.md

 Note*
 I did not really write this code!
 This was 99% written by ChatGPT and I just compiled everything together.
 This is a very early version of the program so there is likely to be many bugs still so please let me know if you run into any issues.
-If you have any other suggestions for improvements, I would love to hear them from you <3
+If you have any other suggestions for improvements, I would love to hear them from you.

+Big thanks to Wecca³Dude 2.30s (Federico9292) for beta testing and suggesting new features <3

 Made by: Zonkantor - 21.07.24